 Mrs Florova graduated from the Plekhanov Russian University of Economics in 1989 and earned a postgraduate degree in bank management from the Corvinus University of Budapest in 1996.
 Her career began in 1993 at the Commercial and Creditbank as SME and Retail Branch Deputy Director.
 Between 1999 and 2002 she had worked at Post Bank as VIP Retail Branch Director before she moved to K&H Bank.
 There she was the Director of Private Banking then the Director of Deposit and Investment Marketing Department.
 In 2008 she worked at Hungarian Foreign Trade Bank.
 After that she continued her career at the Guarantor, first as the Director of Mortgage Loan Department (2008-2012) then as the Deputy CEO and member of the Board of Directors of the Russian OTP Bank.
-She was the Managing director of OTP Ingatlanpont from 2015 to 2016.
+She was the Managing director of OTP Real Estate Point Ltd. from 2015 to 2016.
 In the same period she was appointed as General Deputy CEO and was a member of Board of Directors of the Issuer.

-From 2017 to the present days Mrs Florova has been the Head of Retail Lending Tribe of the Guarantor and also a member of the Board of Directors of the Issuer and OTP Building Society.
-She is the Chairperson of the Supervisory Board of OTP Ingatlanpont and Chairperson of Board of Directors of SKB Banka Slovenia and OTP Pénzügyi Pont.
-She has been leading one of the most recognised working groups of the Hungarian Banking Association as Chairperson.
+From 2017 to the present days Mrs. Florova has been the Head of Retail Lending Tribe of the Guarantor and also a member of the Board of Directors of the Issuer and OTP Building Society.
+She is the Chairperson of the Supervisory Board of OTP Real Estate Point Ltd. and Chairperson of Board of Directors OTP Pénzügyi Pont and member of the Board of Directors of OTP Banka Slovenia.
+She has been leading one of the most recognised working groups of the Hungarian Banking Association as Chairperson